jinningwang/new-jinningwang.github.io/_posts/2024-12-11-power-systems-wiki.md

 - DER are generating resources located on the **distribution** system.
 - DER **may or may not** use inverter technology to interface with the ac grid; however, they are distinctly different than BPS-connected inverter-based resources (connected to transmission and sub-transmission levels).

+**_Distributed Energy Resources (DER)_** <d-cite key="ieee2018std1547"></d-cite> A source of electric power that is not directly connected to a bulk power system.
+DER includes both generators and energy storage technologies capable of exporting active power to an EPS.
+An interconnection system or a supplemental DER device that is necessary for compliance with this standard is part of a DER.
+DER is equivalent to “distributed resources (DR)” as defined and used in IEEE Std 1547-2003

 **_Generator Shift Factor (GSF)_** <d-cite key="nerc2024glossary"></d-cite> A factor to be applied to a generator’s expected change in output to determine the amount of flow contribution that change in output will impose on an identified transmission facility or Flowgate.